lsst-dm/nb_lsst_io/src/project/contributing.rst

 Prose formatting in plain text
 ------------------------------

-LSST DM's user documentation is written with soft wrapping, meaning that lines are as long as they need to be in the plain text file and the text editor is expected to handle wrapping.
+DM's user documentation is written with soft wrapping, meaning that lines are as long as they need to be in the plain text file and the text editor is expected to handle wrapping.
 Never hard wrap to an arbitrary line length.
 Soft wrapping makes editing more approachable for more people (particularly those using the GitHub editor) and makes pull request line comments more useful.